Minister of Small Business Development: History

-On 29 May 2019, following the elections earlier in the month, President Ramaphosa announced the new ministries and ministers with the Ministry of Small Business Development remaining intact but with a new minister announced, Khumbudzo Ntshavheni.
+On 29 May 2019, following the elections earlier in the month, President Ramaphosa announced the new ministries and ministers with the Ministry of Small Business Development remaining intact, but under a new minister, Khumbudzo Ntshavheni.

-List of Past Ministers
+List of past ministers

-Social Entrepreneurship
+Social entrepreneurship

 In Africa, social entrepreneurship is the role of social enterprise in filling institutional voids, lifting communities from poverty, meeting social needs arising from disease and post conflict situations and linking commercial and non-profit mechanisms in hybrid organizations.
 An evolution of the conventional philanthropy to venture philanthropy has been the basis of social entrepreneurship in South Africa.
 Years of marginalization through non-profits and other donors has left South Africa in cultural distress which makes social entrepreneurship the most suitable type of assistance for South Africa.The adjustment to social entrepreneurship has made many philanthropists and donors rewrite the way they invest their support.
 Worldwide, policymakers are using the language of local capacity building as a strategy to assist impoverished communities in becoming self‐reliant.
 As a result of this development, there has been an influx of institutions solely dedicated to increasing social entrepreneurship.
 Researchers suggest that the time is certainly ripe for entrepreneurial approaches to social problems.